 We are deemed the primary beneficiary of BIBP, a VIE, for accounting purposes.
 We recognize the operating losses generated by BIBP if BIBP's shareholders' equity is in a net deficit position.
 Further, we recognize the subsequent operating income generated by BIBP up to the amount of any losses previously recognized.
-We recognized pre-tax income of \$22.5 million (\$14.6 million net of tax, or \$0.52 per diluted share) in 2009 and pre-tax losses of \$10.5 million (\$6.9 million net of tax, or \$0.24 per diluted share) and \$31.7 million (\$20.5 million net of tax, or \$0.68 per diluted share) in 2008 and 2007, respectively, reflecting BIBP's operating income (losses), net of BIBP's shareholders' equity.
+We recognized pre-tax income of \$22.5 million (\$14.6 million net of tax, or \$0.52 per diluted share) in 2009 and pre-tax losses of \$10.5 million (\$6.9 million net of tax, or \$0.68 per diluted share) in 2008 and 2007, respectively, reflecting BIBP's operating income (losses), net of BIBP's shareholders' equity.
 The impact on future operating income from the consolidation of BIBP is expected to continue to be significant for any given reporting period due to the noted volatility of the cheese market, but is not expected to be cumulatively significant over time.

 At December 27, 2009, BIBP has a \$10.0 million line of credit with a commercial bank, which is guaranteed by Papa John's (no borrowings as of December 27, 2009).
 In addition, Papa John's agreed to provide additional funding in the form of a loan to BIBP.
-As of December 27, 2009, BIBP had a letter of credit of \$3.0 million outstanding under the commercial line of credit facility and \$24.6 million under the line of credit from Papa John's (the \$24.6 million outstanding balance under the Papa John's line of credit is eliminated upon consolidation of the financial results of BIBP with Papa John's).
-As of December 28, 2008, BIBP had borrowings of \$7.1 million and a letter of credit of \$3.0 million outstanding balance under the Papa John's (the \$35.7 million outstanding balance under the Papa John's line of credit from Papa John's (the \$35.7 million outstanding balance under the Papa John's line of credit is eliminated upon consolidation of the financial results of BIBP with Papa John's).
+As of December 27, 2009, BIBP had a letter of credit of \$3.0 million outstanding under the commercial line of credit facility and \$24.6 million under the line of credit from Papa John's (the \$24.6 million outstanding balance under the Papa John's).
+As of December 28, 2008, BIBP had borrowings of \$7.1 million and a letter of credit of \$3.0 million outstanding under the commercial line of credit facility and \$35.7 million under the line of credit from Papa John's (the \$35.7 million outstanding balance under the Papa John's line of credit is eliminated upon consolidation of the financial results of BIBP with Papa John's).
 BIBP had outstanding borrowings of \$23.5 million under the line of credit from Papa John's as of February 16, 2010 (no borrowings under the commercial line of credit facility).